c-clement23/cp1404practicals/prac_07/README.md

 ## Clean Code Lessons Learned

 - **Meaningful names**: Choosing clear and descriptive variable, function, and class names makes code easier to understand and maintain.
-- **Single Responsibilty Principle (SRP)**: Writing small, focused functions and classes that do one thing well improves readability and reusability.
+- **Single Responsibility Principle (SRP)**: Writing small, focused functions and classes that do one thing well improves readability and reusability.
 - **DRY Principle (Don't Repeat Yourself)**: Avoiding code duplication by using functions and loops makes code cleaner and more efficient.
 -
 ## Useful Resources